Schedule a FREE ConsultationWhite Cogo Logo

 1. Brand Identity

-Your brand identity demonstrates who your company is, defines positioning, and creates competitive advantage.
+Your brand identity demonstrates who your company is, defines positioning, and creates a competitive advantage.
 Brand elements include your name, tagline, logo, and design.
 Just as importantly, your brand identity includes your company’s personality and its assets, which include: brand awareness, emotional connection, credibility, and purchase motivation.
 Altogether, your brand is the key to unifying behaviors, actions, and communications.
-Each of these components of brand identity play a strong role in communicating competitive advantages, product/services quality, competitive advantages, and operational efficiencies.
+Each of these components of brand identity plays a strong role in communicating competitive advantages, product/services quality, competitive advantages, and operational efficiencies.
 A strong brand identity: resonates with all stakeholders, guides marketing, enables your sales force to sell more, and provides vision to your employees.

 2. Brand Management